BurlingtonCodeAcademy/sdb-summer-2021-curriculum/week-6/intro_to_express.md

 # Write your own middleware!

-Remember how we said you can customize your own middleware?
-Give it a shot!
+Remember how we said you can create your own middleware?
+Let's give it a shot!

 When doing so, that function will have access to the `request` and `response` objects, AND the callback function `next` that simply tells it to carry on with the route's execution.